dektronics/printalyzer-timer/README.md

 The "software" directory contains all the source code for the firmware that runs on the hardware.

-### Models
+### Enclosure
-The "models" directory contains any CAD models and related resources necessary to physically assemble the project.
+The "enclosure" directory contains any CAD models and related resources necessary to physically assemble the project.

 ## License